MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 | [Azure Migrate](https://azure.microsoft.com/services/azure-migrate/) | <li>[Assess](https://docs.microsoft.com/azure/migrate/tutorial-assess-vmware) and [migrate](https://docs.microsoft.com/azure/migrate/tutorial-migrate-vmware) on-premises VMs. <li>Run workloads using Azure infrastructure as a service (IaaS). <li>Manage VMs with [Azure Resource Manager](https://azure.microsoft.com/features/resource-manager/). |
 | [Azure VMware Solution](https://azure.microsoft.com/overview/azure-vmware) | <li>Use VMware  Hybrid Cloud Extension (HCX) or vMotion to move on-premises VMs. <li>Run native VMware workloads on Azure bare-metal hardware. <li>Manage VMs using vSphere. |

-In this article, Azure VMware Solution is used to create a private cloud in Azure with native access to VMware vCenter and other tools that are supported by VMware for workload migration.
+In this article, Contoso uses Azure VMware Solution to create a private cloud in Azure with native access to VMware vCenter and other tools that are supported by VMware for workload migration.
 Contoso can confidently use Azure VMware Solution, knowing that it's a first-party Microsoft offering backed by VMware.

 ## Business drivers